perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/c_api.rst

         the value that should be assigned to ``sipError``.

-.. cfunction:: void sipBadCatcherResult(PyObject *method)
+.. c:function:: void sipBadCatcherResult(PyObject *method)

     This raises a Python exception when the result of a Python reimplementation of a C++ method doesn't have the expected type.
 It is normally called by